Same Day Appointments Available

 The signs and symptoms of TMJ disorders vary by patient.
 Self-diagnosing TMDs (temporomandibular joint disorders) can be challenging; many of the signs and symptoms of TMJ disorders can be difficult to connect to problems in the jaw joints.
 Find out for sure if symptoms indicate a TMJ disorder by scheduling a TMJ examination at Houston Dentists at Post Oak.
 The signs and symptoms of TMJ disorders include:

-• Clicking or popping in the jaw
+• Clicking, popping, or grating sounds in the jaw

-• Jaw pain, difficulty chewing
+• Jaw tenderness and difficulty chewing

-• Locking or seizing of the jaw
+• Locking or seizing of the jaw joint

 Permanent Relief for TMJ